STInt Internship – Frequently Asked Questions

 Q: Will I have to do an interview with the company?

 A: You will not be required to do a formal interview with the host company.
-However, you WILL be required to do an online interview with the DCU STInt Programme team.
+However, you WILL be required to interview with the DCU STInt Programme team.
 If you are successful at interview stage, you will be matched with a host company.
 You will then arrange an initial phone or video call with your line manager in advance of starting the internship to discuss your role.

 Q: Will there be other interns in the host company?